 Gary Bettman, click on this image for additional insight and information.

-Here's the accepted definition of 'Color Barrier' --- it says nothing about Blacks only.
-Definition: unspoken social code of racial segregation or discrimination, esp. in sports, education, public service, and the like.
+Color Barrier Definition: unspoken social code of racial segregation or discrimination, esp. in sports, education, public service, and the like.

 The above table for the 4 Major Sports League Color Barriers is informative.
-Various Leagues such as the MLB and NFL / NHL and NBA have additional “credible Color Barrier information” for their respective League.
+Various Leagues such as the MLB and NFL / NFL and NBA have additional “credible Color Barrier information” for their respective League.

 Native American Taffy Abel broke the Winter Olympic Color Barrier in 1924 and then was recruited to join the N.H.L. where he broke the N.H.L.
 Color Barrier on November 16, 1926.
 The second Native American in the N.H.L., Henry Boucha, did not debut in the N.H.L. until 1972 some 46 years after Taffy Abel.